+Class Title Governing Court Intended Students Important Considerations

+Order ¶'s and and Use

+Topics Covered

+Employee ¶98 - This class This initial class is This is a one-time initial

+Performance focuses on the for newly promoted training.

+Appraisals performance supervisors.

+(Civilian) evaluations, •

+discussions, and

+systems related.

-Class Title Governing Court Order ¶'s and Topics Covered Intended Students and Use Important Considerations Employee Performance Appraisals (Civilian) ¶98 This class focuses on the performance evaluations, discussions, and systems related.
-This initial class is for newly promoted supervisors.
-This is one-time initial training.
-Body Worn Camera This class focuses on the operations and policies related to BWC.
-This class is for all Sworn Deputies and DSAs to attend This is one-time initial training.
+Body Worn This class focuses on This class is for all This is a one-time initial

+Camera the operations and Sworn Deputies and training.

+policies related to DSAs to attend.

+BWC.